School lunches across the Federation are provided by Norse.

 The cost of a school lunch for Junior children is currently £2.30 which MUST be paid in advance using the school money on line payment system.

 Menus are sent home termly and children can choose which days they wish to have a school lunch.

 The mid-day supervisors are on hand to help the children at lunchtime, although we do encourage independence from the beginning.
-We often have special menus and ‘theme meals’ and local pensioners join us for lunch on occasions.
+We often have special menus and ‘theme meals’.

 For further information about NORSE please see their website, but please note that our school menu is not the same as the standard NORSE menu – www.norsecatering.co.uk

 Norse Commercial Services menus adhere strictly to the School Food Standards and all staff endeavour to cater to the majority of the school population.
 We are aware that not everyone is able to eat all foods safely, so if a child has a medically diagnosed allergy, intolerance or health condition we work with parents/carers and health professionals to develop an individual menu where possible.

 Please see our Special Diet Policy and Registration Form below for more details.

 Free School Meals